nikandt/cansat-next/docs/course/lesson10.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Lesson 10: The Code Must Grow
+# Lesson 10: Divide and Conquer

 As our projects become more detailed, the code can become hard to manage unless we are careful.
 In this lesson, we'll take a look at some practices that will help keep larger projects manageable.
 These include splitting code into multiple files, managing dependecies, and finally introducting version control to track changes, back up code, and assist in collaboration.